PrismarineJS/flying-squid/README.md

 Or try our autoupdating flying-squid server [autonomous-squid](https://github.com/mhsjlw/autonomous-squid)

+You can also install flying-squid globally with `sudo npm install -g flying-squid` and then run it with `flying-squid` command.

 ## Documentation
 Documentation for how to operate and how to customize your server are coming soon!